renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

-Let's inspect the container content using "inspect" parameter For that, we are gonna keep inspecting the Nginx container
+Let's inspect the container content using the "inspect" parameter For that, we are gonna keep inspecting the Nginx container

 $ docker container inspect zealous_lichterman